Brand Isn't Your Logo — It's the Gap Between What You Promise and What You Deliver

 1. Visual identity

-Logo, color palette, typography, photography style.
-The recognizable surface.
-Important — but the easiest part, and usually the only part most agencies sell.
-We treat it as table stakes, not as the destination.
+Logo, color, type and photography — the recognizable surface.
+Important, but the easiest part and only table stakes, not the destination.

 2. Voice and message